 The clinical manifestations and diagnosis of rhabdomyolysis will be reviewed here.
 The causes of rhabdomyolysis; the clinical features and diagnosis of acute kidney injury due to rhabdomyolysis; the management of patients with rhabdomyolysis, including methods to prevent acute kidney injury and related metabolic complications; and the prevention and management of acute compartment syndrome are discussed in detail separately.
-(See "Clinical features and diagnosis of heme pigment-induced acute kidney injury (acute renal failure)" and "Prevention and treatment of heme pigment-induced acute kidney injury (acute renal failure)" and "Crush-related acute kidney injury (acute renal failure)" and "Acute compartment syndrome of the extremities".)
+(See "Causes of rhabdomyolysis" and "Clinical features and diagnosis of heme pigment-induced acute kidney injury" and "Prevention and treatment of heme pigment-induced acute kidney injury" and "Crush-related acute kidney injury (acute renal failure)" and "Acute compartment syndrome of the extremities".)

-Rhabdomyolysis is characterized clinically by myalgias, red to brown urine due to myoglobinuria, and elevated serum muscle enzymes (including creatine kinase) .
+CLINICAL MANIFESTATIONS — Rhabdomyolysis is characterized clinically by myalgias, red to brown urine due to myoglobinuria, and elevated serum muscle enzymes (including creatine kinase [CK]) .
 The degree of muscle pain and other symptoms varies widely.
 Rhabdomyolysis associated with viral infection is discussed in further detail separately.
-(See "Viral myositis", section on 'Viral myositis with rhabdomyolysis'.)
+(See "Overview of viral myositis".)

 Additional symptoms that are more common in severely affected patients include malaise, fever, tachycardia, nausea and vomiting, and abdominal pain .
 Altered mental status may occur from the underlying etiology (eg, toxins, drugs, trauma, or electrolyte abnormalities).